-The building’s lobby would be finished in golden quartered oak with matching pillars, while a grill room would be located near the rear, also finished in golden oak and lighted by a glass skylight (see photo in gallery.)
-The building would also be fitted with an hydraulic elevator, a dining room on the second floor facing Public Square, and 93 guests rooms.
+The building’s lobby would be finished in golden quartered oak with matching pillars, while a grill room would be located near the rear, also finished in golden oak and lighted by a glass skylight (see the photo in the gallery.)
+The building would also be fitted with a hydraulic elevator, a dining room on the second floor facing Public Square and 93 guest rooms.

-Prior to Hotel LeRay actually opening for businesses, Watertown’s first “electric theater” opened in the name of Wonderland.
-The five-cent theater would be managed by J. M. Mullin, giving afternoon and evening entertainment to the public in the form of nickelodeons as well as one of Watertown’s most popular sings, Bruce Wainman.
+Before Hotel LeRay opened for businesses, Watertown’s first “electric theater” opened in the name of Wonderland.
+The five-cent theater would be managed by J. M. Mullin, giving afternoon and evening entertainment to the public in the form of nickelodeons as well as one of Watertown’s most popular singers, Bruce Wainman.

 In another decade, the Olympic Theater would open on the other side of the Mohican Building, but the enterprising owners, the Papayanakos Brothers, would remodel the Wonderland Theater into the Palace Theater as part of their growing portfolio of movie theaters in the city which also included the Liberty Theater on Court Street at one point as well.
 The Palace Theater would later become the Town Theater in 1949.

 On January 24, 1907, Hotel LeRay would finally open to the eager public.
 According to the Times report of the day’s events–